Traditional Fine Arts Organization

 Since the content of Resource Library and TFAO's catalogues are also of value to art history faculty and students, and TFAO's online projects, reports, and studies are of value to museum studies faculty and students, outreach was also provided to colleges and universities.

-For the past 19 years, all content has been presented to the public free of charge - and will continue on that basis permanently.
+Since TFAO's inception in 1996, all content has been presented to the public free of charge - and will continue on that basis permanently.
 TFAO is 100% non-commercial.

 American art museum outreach: phases one, two and three

 The Art Museum, Gallery and Art Center index is the source of museum names for all three phases.
 These institutions are the main sources of articles and essays published in TFAO's Resource Library.

 In phase one, letters were sent to staff of museums listed in Audited past exhibition pages of websites containing extensive information on at least one past exhibit.
 Phase one was completed July, 2015.

 Phase two covered staff members listed in Audited past exhibition pages of websites containing a moderate level of information on past exhibits.
 The greatest number of museums were reached in this phase.
 Phase two was completed September, 2015.

 Phase three covered staff listed in Audited past exhibition pages of websites containing negligible information on past exhibits or museums no longer in existence.
 This set of museums was less productive than those of phases one and two.
 Phase three was completed September, 2015.

 Phase one outreach progress was recorded here, phase two progress here and phase three progress here.
 Outreach letters, sent to 631 institutions in phases one, two and three combined, reached over 1,500 individual email addressees.